 Adam is a potent force in both negotiations and at trial.
 When possible, he prefers to begin by trying to gather enough information to be able to effectively negotiate early nonjudicial resolutions.
 In almost all cases, early attempts at resolution through mediation or settlement negotiation make sense.
 Adam has the ability to communicate with people who are under pressure professionally and his deft touch can often make the difference between a successful negotiation and unnecessary conflict.
 When it is clear that trial or arbitration is the only way to resolve a dispute, Adam is a highly trained and experienced trial lawyer who, along with being an advocate, is trained and acts as an arbitrator.
 Step by step, Adam moves to a resolution.
 His opponents respect his expertise.
 And his clients trust his judgment.

-Mr. Dawson has lectured and taught classes relating to depositions, litigation strategy and techniques and has written articles relating to ADA compliance, mediation of construction claims and lease interpretation issues.
+Adam has lectured and taught classes relating to depositions, litigation strategy and techniques and has written articles relating to ADA compliance, mediation of construction claims and lease interpretation issues.

 - PLC Which Lawyer? in Construction

 - The Best Lawyers in America in the area of Construction Law